CCooper92/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+  function inside of functions. you can call the functions inside of where they live. children have have access to everything that parents do, but parent has no access to child variables.

 2. Study the following code, then answer the questions below.

 ```js